Richard asks about lowering cholesterol without statin drugs:

 Increased rates of cancer, cataracts, diabetes, cognitive impairments and musculoskeletal disorders more than offset the modest cardiovascular benefits of statin treatment."2

 Cut out high carbohydrate foods like pasta, bread, and potatoes, and eat much less sugar (you will probably lose weight too).
 Give it a few months before taking your next cholesterol test, and use more specific and

 advanced cholesterol tests

-like the ones we can order for you at my office.
 Now you can more clearly see the difference between the conventional medical approach of masking your symptoms with statin drugs like Lipitor, simvastatin, lovastatin, or Crestor, vs. our natural medicine, integrative chiropractor's approach.
-When you need support against oxidative stress (not just vitamin C, or ascorbic acid), we determine this at my office, along with which digestive enzymes, clinical nutrition, and hundreds of other possible needs you may have.
+When you need support against oxidative stress (not just vitamin C, or ascorbic acid), we determine this at my office, along with which digestive enzymes, clinical nutrition, and numerous other possible needs you may have.

-Let us help you with The Underlying Reasons WHY Your Cholesterol Is High.
+Let us help you with The Underlying possibilities WHY Your Cholesterol Is High.

 Get your initial appointment.
 Call Us Today!

 Share this information.
-More people need to know the myths and facts about lowering high cholesterol before jumping to cholesterol lowering medications.
+More people need to know the truth and myths about lowering high cholesterol before jumping to cholesterol lowering medications.